nasa-petal/bidara/README.md

 ### Run Locally

 1. Clone the repository
-2. Put your OpenAI and Discord API keys in the .env file
+2. Put your OpenAI and Discord API keys in the .env file.
 3. Install the requirements
 4. Run python3 bot.py